How to Practice Coding Interviews at Home

 The research term for this mismatch is contextual interference.
 When practice conditions don't match test conditions, the skills you build don't transfer cleanly.
 You've trained yourself to solve problems when you already know the category and have unlimited retries.
 Interviews don't look like that.
 The situation is unfamiliar, the category is hidden, and the clock is real.

 A caveat on the research: contextual interference studies disagree about how much variation is optimal during training, and that debate isn't settled.
-What they agree on is that zero variation, solving known-type problems with unlimited time and retries, produces the weakest transfer.
+What they agree on is that zero variation, solving known type problems with unlimited time and retries, produces the weakest transfer.
 Any movement toward realistic conditions improves outcomes.

 Each of the four conditions trains a different skill.
 Skip any one, and there's a gap that only surfaces on interview day.
 Set a timer before you read the problem.
 Easy problems get 10 minutes, Mediums get 20, Hards get 30.
 When the timer expires, stop.
 Don't "just finish this one function."
 You're not practising solving the problem.
 You're practising making decisions under a clock you can't negotiate with.